The phone rings for the 1,000th time and it’s a debt collector again. Do you have any rights? What are they?

 However, under the law, if you do have a debt, you also have the right to send what’s called a drop dead letter.
 This letter will prevent the collector from contacting you again about a debt.
 Collectors can’t call at work once you say they can’t.
 (Though you can still be sued against the debt you legitimately owe.)

-Read more: More sample complaint letters
+RELATED: More sample complaint letters

 To avoid collection calls in the future, I’ve advised people to get a Google Voice phone number and give that when you apply for service to a company.
-So you’re not creating a situation where a debt collector could potentially get your real cell or home phone number down the road.
+That way, you’re not creating a situation where a debt collector could potentially get your real cell or home phone number down the road.

 But know that if you pay even so much as one penny against an old debt that’s not legally active anymore, the entire debt comes back to life even if it had been outside of the statute of limitations.
-(This is not legal, but it is common among rogue collectors who don’t respect the law.)

 Most often, though, people can’t afford to pay.
 In that case, collectors may say horrible things.
 They may tell your kids you’re going to jail if they get them on the phone.
 Or they may call your neighbors to try to use them to humiliate you into paying.